 Other than that, Epiphone Les Special II has only two pots as one master volume and one master tone whereas Epiphone Les Paul 100 has one pair of volume and tone controls for each pickup.
 In addition, the pickup selector is placed in between the pots.
 In a traditional Les Paul design, it’s on the top right.

-*Please forgive my very bad playing, it was one of the first videos that I recorded and it felt really awkward 🙂
+*Please forgive my very bad playing, it was one of the first videos that I recorded after many years of not playing the guitar and it felt really awkward 🙂

-Actually, users reviews tell a lot of things.
+Actually, user reviews tell a lot of things.
 My favourite comment from an end-user is “For the price, possibly the greatest guitar in the world!” 😉

 |Frets||22 Medium Jumbo Frets|